Omikhleia/resilient.sile/README.md

   - A great parity with Markdown, including many Pandoc-like extensions, and with Djot.
 - A lightweight “résumé” class, for you to produce a colorful and yet professional-looking _curriculum vitæ_.

-Whether you a seasoned typist or a beginner, the _re·sil·ient_ collection aims at making the process of creating beautiful books as simple as possible, from front cover to back cover, using a lightweight markup language for most of the content, if not all of it.
+Whether you are a seasoned typist or a beginner, the _re·sil·ient_ collection aims at making the process of creating beautiful books as simple as possible, from front cover to back cover, using a lightweight markup language for most of the content, if not all of it.

 ## Demonstration